espiondev/SkibidiRizz/README.md

 # Dependencies

-PyPi dependancies are in requirements.txt
+PyPi dependencies are installed with [poetry](https://python-poetry.org/).
 [NodeJS](https://nodejs.org/) must be installed with a user PATH entry (a global entry will not be recognized)

 # Planned features